 - CMD1.CDW0.OPC is set to 01h for Write. - CMD1.CDW0.FUSE is set to 10b indicating that this is the second command of a fused operation. - CMD1.CDW0.CID is set to a free command identifier. - CMD1.CDW1.NSID is set to the appropriate namespace.
-This value shall be the same as CMD0.CDW1.NSID. - If metadata is being used in a separate buffer, then the location of that buffer is specified. - o If a command uses PRPs then CMD1.MPTR is set to the address of the metadata buffer. - If a command uses SGLs then CMD1.MSGLP is set to an SGL segment that describes the metadata buffer. - The physical address of the first page of data to write is identified. - If the command uses PRPs, then CMD1.PRP1 is set to the physical address of the first page of the data to write- and CMD1.PRP2 is set to the physical address of the PRP List.
-The PRP List includes three entries. - If the command uses SGLs, CMD0.SGL1 is set to an appropriate SGL segment descriptor depending on whether more than one descriptor is needed. - CMD1.CDW10.SLBA is set to the first LBA to compare against.
+This value shall be the same as CMD0.CDW1.NSID. - If metadata is being used in a separate buffer, then the location of that buffer is specified in the CMD1.MPTR field. - The physical address of the first page of data to write is identified. - If the command uses PRPs, then CMD1.PRP1 is set to the physical address of the first page of the data to write- and CMD1.PRP2 is set to the physical address of the PRP List.
+The PRP List includes three entries. - If the command uses SGLs, CMD1.SGL1 is set to an appropriate SGL segment descriptor depending on whether more than one descriptor is needed. - CMD1.CDW10.SLBA is set to the first LBA to compare against.
 Note that this field also spans Command Dword 11.
-This value shall be the same as CMD0.CDW10.SLBA. - CMD1.CDW12.LR is set to '0' to indicate that the controller should apply all available error recovery means to write the data to the NVM. - CMD1.CDW12.FUA is cleared to '0', indicating that the data may be written to any location, including a DRAM cache, on the device. - CMD1.CDW12.PRINFO is cleared to 0h since end-to-end protection is not enabled.
+This value shall be the same as CMD0.CDW10.SLBA. - CMD1.CDW12.LR is set to '0' to indicate that the controller should apply all available error recovery means to write the data to the NVM. - CMD1.CDW12.FUA is cleared to '0', indicating that the data may be written to any location, including a DRAM cache, in the NVM subsystem. - CMD1.CDW12.PRINFO is cleared to 0h since end-to-end protection is not enabled. - CMD1.CDW12.NLB is set to 3h, indicating that four logical blocks of a size of 4KB each are to be compared against.
+This value shall be the same as CMD0.CDW12.NLB.

-- CMD1.CDW12.NLB is set to 4h, indicating that 4h LBAs of a size of 4KB each are to be compared against.
-This value shall be the same as CMD0.CDW12.NLB. - CMD1.CDW14 is cleared to 0h since end-to-end protection is not enabled. - CMD1.CDW15 is cleared to 0h since end-to-end protection is not enabled.
+- CMD1.CDW14 is cleared to 0h since end-to-end protection is not enabled. - CMD1.CDW15 is cleared to 0h since end-to-end protection is not enabled.